Affiliate disclosure: this article contains EaseUS affiliate links (link

 - No RAID 5/6 rebuild.
 For those cases, R-Studio or DiskGenius remain superior.

-- Scan slightly slower than Recuva (22 min vs 14 min for a 1 TB quick scan) — more than compensated by result depth.
+- Scan slightly slower than Recuva on a quick scan - more than compensated by result depth.

 - 2 GB free limit: enough to validate file presence, not enough for a large restore without paying.